This article is regularly updated to reflect emerging developments.

 When will it launch?

-There is no firm launch date for the app as of yet.
+The app is currently undergoing a trial but there is no firm launch date for the app as of yet.

 Will it be voluntary?